 Making images accessible

-You must ensure that any images you add to the website are accessible to visually impaired users who need to use screen readers and users with images turned off by adding an ‘alt tag’ to the image that describes what the picture shows.
+You must ensure that any images you add to the website are accessible to visually impaired users who need to use screen readers and users with images turned off by adding an ‘Alternative text’ tag (‘alt tag’) to the image that describes what the picture shows.
 The alt tag will be what is shown to these visitors.
 How you add the alt tag will depend on what you use to make your web pages.
-You will be able to find instructions by Googling ‘setting image alt tag in [your web editor] – so you may substitute [your web editor] for WordPress, Joomla, HTML etc, depending on what you use.

 Making website links (hyperlinks) accessible